Bhpsngum/utilitiesNstuffs/README.md

 * **Uses:** In which part that utility/stuff is used
 * **Sensitive functions:** Some functions that you shouldn't modify so that the code can run properly (most of them are built-in functions)

-**Note:** if you're ensure that your project/codes won't mess up any built-in functions, you can see the utilized version below this part
+**Note:** if you're ensure that your project/codes won't mess up any built-in functions, you can use the utilized version below this part

 Got it?
 Now let's go! :D
 ## [getProperVariableName.js](/getProperVariableName/JS/getProperVariableName.js):